 Our community is all inclusive.
 We are made up of people from all over the world and are receptive to people from all over the world.
 Seattle is a dynamic community as inspirational and diverse as the art it showcases, so too is our writing competition.
 We love film, we love art, and we love people.
 So, tell us a story, give us something to read with our morning coffee, give us something we can’t put down, something we can’t keep to ourselves, take us on a journey, a trip, make us smile, make us cry, change the way we see the world, and thus reshape it.
 And welcome to Seattle.

 We reward our winners with industry recognition.
-We reward our grand prize winning screenwriter with various prizes including introductions to at least three top industry executives in New York or LA including one with an executive who will give you an hour's worth of script notes.
-Our top two finalists will also receive at least one personal introduction/consultation as well.
+We reward our grand prize winning screenwriter with various prizes including a consultation package provided by Roadmap Writers that includes sessions with three top industry executives in New York or LA including one with an executive who will give you an hour's worth of script notes.
+Our top two finalists also receive at least one personal consultation as well.
 These introductions can be invaluable to writers.

 Please note that only the Grand Prize Winner and top two Finalists receive industry distribution and prizes while Semi-Finalists are only rewarded with laurels and online recognition like in most screenwriting competitions.
 Prizes and recognition will not be given to any other entrants.